hannaford71083/SignalRChatRoom/SignalRChat/ReadMe.txt

 TODO:

-- Can't deal with multiple tabs opened in one browser (disable on multiple tabs)
+- (DONE) Can't deal with multiple tabs opened in one browser (disable on multiple tabs)
-- Still a bit unpredictable seems to show 2 instances of user on first login
 - upload and test on AppHarbour

    - ??? no threadsafety for refreshing list